ywu1011/ywu1011.github.io/README.md

 ## Conclusion

-In this analysis, we employed various machine learning models to predict credit risk based on the German Credit Risk dataset.
+In this analysis, I employed various machine learning models to predict credit risk based on the German Credit Risk dataset.
 The evaluation of three different models----Ridge Regression, Random Forest, and XGBoost—provides valuable insights into their strengths and limitations in predicting credit risk (good vs. bad credit).

 * `Ridge Regression` is a simple, interpretable model which performs well for pridicting creidt risk, but it lacks the capacity to handle non-linearities or complex patterns in the data.